tomorrowdata/micropython-patches/README.md

 Unfortunaltely it does not implement the full high level APIs of `threading` and `queue`.

-Long story short, to make the porting of the iottlyAgent as smooth as possible, we need ...
+Long story short, to make the porting of the iottlyAgent as smooth as possible, we need to ...

 # Implement `threading` and `queue` APIs in micropython

+Which is actually your task ... :)

+pure python